dojo/typings/README.md

 This is a repository of Dojo 1 TypeScript Typings (including Dijit and DojoX).

-Currently, this reopsitory does not include all the typings for Dijit and DojoX, although Dojo is currently fully covered.
+Currently, this repository does not include all the typings for Dijit and DojoX, although Dojo is currently fully covered.
 The aim is to cover all of Dijit and continue to accept any community contributions for DojoX.

-For other packages, because Dojo 2 is built on TypeScript and therefore its typings are inherit in its distrubution.
+For other packages, because Dojo 2 is built on TypeScript its typings are inherent in its distrubution.
 The goal for affiliated Dojo 1 projects (like [dgrid](http://dgrid.io/) and [dstore](http://dstorejs.io/) is that they will include typings as part of their repository.